 Gender plan

 Mainstreaming genders in a project is a task that falls under the responsibility of the project’s coordinator.
 However, the actual gender mainstreaming within activities allows for considering that all project’s partners are to consider how they will mainstream gender issues within and outside their projects’ activities.
 Most of the partners in EGI-Engage are organisations with an established policy of equal gender opportunities.
-The EGI-Engage management is committed to ensure equal opportunity, according to EU rules and guidelines, when hiring the new project staff.
+The EGI-Engage management is committed to ensure equal opportunity, according to EU rules and guidelines, when hiring new project staffs.
 In parallel, the project coordinator will strive to keep the institutions that are part of the consortium positively motivated towards gender issues by raising awareness at management level.

 Conclusions

-The quality plan within EGI-Engage project identifies the quality requirement of the project and document steps required to demonstrate project compliance.
-It provides guides and directions on how quality will be managed and validated.
+The quality plan within EGI-Engage project identifies the quality requirement of the project and documentation steps required to demonstrate project compliance.
+It provides guidance and directions on how quality will be managed and validated.
 It also describes Quality Assurance and Quality Control processes within the project.

 Quality Assurance process will be responsible for assessing if quality guidelines (section 2), defined in Quality Plan, are being followed and weather are still appropriate for the project.